-- 1. Cancel this Request for Proposals at any time and for any reason; - 2.
-Reissue the Request for Proposals at any time and for any reason; - Accept or reject any application which is nonconforming because it does not meet the eligibility criteria, does not comply with the application instructions, and/or does not comply with the instructions for allowable costs: - 4.
-At Grand Challenges Canada's sole discretion, accept or reject any or all applications, regardless of an application's ranking based on the evaluation criteria, with or without providing an explanation; - 5.
-Award a fewer number of grants than set out above; - 6.
-Award grants with different funding amounts, different durations and/or different conditions than set out above; - 7.
-Verify any information provided by applicants through independent research or by contacting third parties deemed to be reliable by Grand Challenges Canada; - 8.
-Use video or other visual representation submitted by applicants on the Grand Challenges Canada website for public engagement; - 9.
-Not provide critiques or feedback regarding the reasons a proposal was or was not selected; - 10.
+- 1. Cancel this Request for Proposals at any time and for any reason - 2.
+Amend and reissue the Request for Proposals at any time and for any reason - Accept or reject any application that is nonconforming because it does not meet the eligibility criteria, does not comply with the application instructions and/or does not comply with the instructions for allowable costs - 4.
+At Grand Challenges Canada's sole discretion, not award an application based on performance on a previous Grand Challenges Canada grant or project - 5.
+Disqualify any application at any stage where there is an indication that the proposal was in any way plagiarized - 6.
+At Grand Challenges Canada's sole discretion, accept or reject any or all applications, regardless of an application's ranking based on the evaluation criteria, with or without providing an explanation - 7.
+Award a fewer number of grants than set out above - 8.
+Award grants with different funding amounts, different durations and/or different conditions than set out above - 9.
+Verify any information provided by applicants through independent research or by contacting third parties deemed to be reliable by Grand Challenges Canada - 10.
+Use video or other visual representation submitted by applicants on the Grand Challenges Canada website for public engagement - Not provide critiques or feedback regarding the reasons a proposal was or was not selected - 12.
 Design grant awards to link to possible funding partners, including private sector investors.